learn-co-curriculum/js-advanced-functions-collection-processing-methods/README.md

 > **USAGE NOTE** In Ruby, all the methods that behave like this are called
 > "Enumerable."
 There's no official collective term for methods that do this
 > "polling each member" operation.
-In the rest of this module we'll call them
+In the rest of this module, we'll call them
 > "Collection-Processing Methods."
 This isn't a hard-and-fast term that
 > programmers use in daily practice, but all JavaScript programmers know that
 > there's something similar to the methods we're about to introduce, so nobody